What is Multi-Factor Authentication?

 Something you are:

-MFA Mobile Apps
+Authenticator Mobile Apps

 Once you’ve downloaded the app, it will look pretty empty.
 Below is an example of the app with MFA activated on some accounts: